raspberrypilearning/sense-hat-marble-maze/en/step_6.md

 --- /hint ---
 --- /hints ---

 + Underneath the code for the colours, create two variables called `x` and `y` to represent the starting position of the marble.
-Both `x` and `y` should start with a value of 1.
+The variables `x` and `y` should both start with a value of 1.

 [[[generic-python-creating-a-variable]]]